-PERS 0250 Essential Keyboarding Skills 2 cr.
+PERS 0250 Essential Keyboarding Skills

 A course designed for the person who has limited knowledge of the computer and keyboard.
 The course will include beginning computer skills and function of basic computer parts.
 The course will develop basic keyboarding skills for alphabetic keys, symbols, and numeric keypad.
 Basic formatting features will include margins, spacing, and text alignment.
 Students will learn to format letters, memos, and reports.
-This course is not a substitute for OAST 1510.
 Prerequisite: None.
 Co-Requisite: None.
 Day: Fa, Sp; Eve: Fa, Sp.
 Lecture: 2, Lab: 0. ◆